 The Domaine has 13 hectares of vineyards and produces 14 different wines, including Petit Chablis, Chablis, 7 Premiers Crus and 5 Grand Crus.
 They prune specific to each vineyard.
 The wines are fermented differently by vineyard.

 All their wines are fermented in mature oak.
 The Blanchots are all fermented and matured in tank.
 Vaillons, Mont de Milieu and Montée de Tonnerre receive 25 per cent of barrel fermentation and maturation, 35 per cent for Vosgros and Vaudésir, 40 per cent for Montmains and Valmur, peaking at 50 per cent for Fourchaume, Grenouilles and Les Clos.
 However the age of the oak and the choice of tonnelier may vary according to the cuvée.
-The maximum new oak is ten per cent in the Grand Crus. — a year ago
+The maximum new oak is ten per cent in the Grand Crus. — 2 years ago